Discover ShareGate’s new Microsoft 365 management features: Q&A with Benjamin Niaulin

 So IT doesn’t want to spend their days creating teams, sites, lists, and libraries, or dealing with end users accompanying them on all of these requests.
 They don’t want to be asked about who has access to what every month.
 So the more immediate value of ShareGate is freeing up their time to get into other projects because all this work is now automated.
 Besides that, less clutter will result in a better experience for end users, and upper management will have more transparency and visibility because of scheduled reports.

 In the long term, when you start measuring your Microsoft 365 usage, you’ll hope to see more people using these tools.
 Why?
 Because if they once used only SharePoint sites, now they may have discovered Teams via the Provisioning templates created by their IT team.
-Or they may have been stuck in a scenario where they’re using only one team site, but then they realized they could split it into two with Cloud copy.
 So now users will implement new solutions because they’re able to iterate quickly and stay in Office 365.

 Thanks to ShareGate, your organization will become a place where content and knowledge are more relevant and quicker to access while increasing adoption and productivity.